CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 ### PLAYING A FACTION

 To play a faction, tap one character in the company to make an influence attempt.
-Roll the dice, add the character 's unused direct influence, any standard modifications for the character's race (heroes) or other factions in play (minions), and any other modifications from other cards.
+Roll the dice, add the character's unused direct influence, any standard modifications for the character's race (heroes) or other factions in play (minions), and any other modifications from other cards.
 If the result is higher than the number listed on the faction, put the faction in your MP pile, and tap the site.
 The site does not tap otherwise

 ### PLAYING MINOR ITEMS